-"Proficiency-based learning" and "proficiency-based graduation" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expel to learn before they progress to the next less, get promoted to the next grade level, or receive a diploma. clear, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
-In this system, "proficiencies" are SU/SDsupervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based learning" and "proficiency based graduation" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expel to learn before they progress to the next less, get promoted to the next grade level, or receive a diploma. elear, share learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In this system, "proficiencies" are SU/SD wide learning objectives used by educators and students to drive instruction and assess growth in new learning.